 The four restaurants at the Andaz Mayakoba are:

 Ollataco and Ollaceviche were the two beachfront restaurants and are more casual.
-Ollaceviche is a bar and tapas style restaurant specializing in ceviche and Ollataco serves tacos, tortas and other Yucatan style specialties.
+Ollaceviche is a bar and tapas-style restaurant specializing in ceviche and Ollataco serves tacos, tortas, and other Yucatan-style specialties.

 Activities and Things to Do at The Andaz Mayakoba:

 The hotel has two pools, one overlooking the beach and another on the “lagoon side” of the property.
-The lagoon pool is really a pool “complex” with a three separate pools and a kiddie pool.
+The lagoon pool is really a pool “complex” with three separate pools and a kiddie pool.

 For those who like to run, walk or bike there is a great nature trail that runs throughout Mayakoba.
-It is 4.5 kilometers in length and connects the four resorts, the golf course and El Pueblito.
+It is 4.5 kilometers in length and connects the four resorts, the golf course, and El Pueblito.

-There is even a cenote to checkout while you are on the trail.
+There is even a cenote to check out while you are on the trail.

-They have nice Titleist and Ping rental clubs so you don’t have to hassle with bringing your clubs if you only plan on playing one round.
-We did not plan on playing golf this trip, but after looking at the course, we realized we had to play it.
+They have nice Titleist and Ping rental clubs so you don't have to hassle with bringing your clubs if you only plan on playing one round.
+We did not plan on playing golf on this trip, but after looking at the course, we realized we had to play it.
 I am very glad we did!

-Finally, one of the most unique aspects of Mayakoba is the six miles of freshwater lagoons that connect the resorts and lead to the Caribbean Sea and beaches of Mayakoba.
-The Andaz has a small fleet of boats that will transport you from the lagoon pools to the beach throughout the day, as well as a daily eco tour that winds through the entire lagoon system in the Mayakoba resort.
+Finally, one of the most unique aspects of Mayakoba is the six miles of freshwater lagoons that connect the resorts and lead to the Caribbean Sea and the beaches of Mayakoba.
+The Andaz has a small fleet of boats that will transport you from the lagoon pools to the beach throughout the day, as well as a daily eco-tour that winds through the entire lagoon system in the Mayakoba resort.

 Points and Elite Status: